-Congratulations on purchasing your computer motherboard from an industry leader.
-Supermicro boards are designed to provide you with the highest standards in quality and performance.
-In additon to the motherboard, several important parts that are included with the system are listed below.
-If anything listed is damaged or missing, please contact your retailer.
+Congratulations on purchasing your computer motherboard from an acknowledged leader in the industry.
+Supermicro boards are designed with the utmost attention to detail to provide you with the highest standards in quality and performance.

+Please check that the following items have all been included with your motherboard.
+If anything listed here is damaged or missing, contact your retailer.
+The following items are included in the retail box: